 Healthcare in the home is the new normal.

-I really believe in remote healthcare, but I need accurate and up-to-date information on my patients to make good care decisions.
+I really believe in remote healthcare, and I need accurate and up-to-date information on my patients to make good care decisions.

 I want to be healthy, but constantly taking measurements is too hard.
 I need a better way to help me give the doctor the information she needs, especially since I am home by myself.

 The Challenge of Independent Living